 Disadvantages of the fourth lawn treatment

 - A weed control may not be as effective if the temperatures are cooling.

 - The main benefits of the autumn treatment is not really shown in the lawn until the lawn starts growing again in the spring.

 Recommended time of year for application

-Treatment 4 is applied in September or October.
-However, the exact time will depend on the local weather conditions and the date of the previous treatments.
+Treatment 4 is applied in Late September, October or November.
+However, the exact time will depend on the local weather conditions and previous treatments.

 Weather conditions needed for application

-Treatment 4 can be applied in nearly all weather conditions, although care should be taken to remove leaves on the lawn before treating.
+Treatment 4 can be applied in nearly all other than extreme weather conditions, although care should be taken to remove leaves on the lawn before treating.

 There is no preparation needed before the autumn treatment is applied.
 I recommend not applying the treatment within 3 days of mowing.
 If any autumn lawn regeneration work is scheduled, then the autumn treatment will usually be applied at the same time, as it will be most beneficial when applied straight after a Scarification or Aeration treatment.

 None of the regular fertilisation and weed kill treatments produce any waste that the customer needs to dispose of.